Tinkerforge/doc/en/source/Kits/WeatherStation/WeatherStation.rst

 	{{ tfdocend() }}

 The *Starter Kit: Weather Station* is a fully-fledged open source weather station.
-It measures temperature, humidity, air pressure and illuminance.
+It measures temperature, humidity, air pressure and illuminance with high precision.

 It can be controlled by a PC or a :ref:`Raspberry Pi <embedded_raspberry_pi>` over USB or (if the :ref:`WIFI Extension <wifi_extension>` is added) over Wi-Fi.
-The measurements can be displayed on the 20x4 LCD, they can be shown on a website or uploaded to `Cosm <https://cosm.com/>`__.
+The measurements can be displayed on the 20x4 character LCD, they can be shown on a website or uploaded to `Cosm <https://cosm.com/>`__.
 With the four buttons of the :ref:`LCD 20x4 Bricklet <lcd_20x4_bricklet>` it is possible to control different modes.

-Mounting holes for :ref:`Analog In <analog_in_bricklet>`
-and :ref:`IO-4 <io4_bricklet>` Bricklets are provided, this gives the possibility to add more sensors (anemometer, pluviometer etc).
-The plastic is tinker-friendly PMMA, new drill holes and similar can be added with a simple wood drill.
+The kit allows it to modify soft- and hardware.
+The casing consists of tinker-friendly PMMA which can be easily modified (e.g. drill new holes with simple wood drill).
+Additionally mounting holes for :ref:`Analog In <analog_in_bricklet>` and :ref:`IO-4 <io4_bricklet>` Bricklets are provided, this gives the possibility to add more sensors (anemometer, pluviometer etc).

-Programming of the weather station can be done with all of the available bindings (|bindings|) and example implementations with step-by-step instructions are available for all of the languages.
+Programming of the weather station can be done with all of the available bindings (|bindings|).
+Examples implementations for each language will let you easily introduce in the programming.

 Firmware updating and first tests
 ---------------------------------

 As a very first step you should try out and update your Bricks and Bricklets.

 For that you need to install the :ref:`Brick Daemon <brickd_installation>` and the :ref:`Brick Viewer <brickv_installation>`.
-Use Brick Viewer to find out if all of the firmwares up to date (Updates / Flashing button).
-If not, you can :ref:`update the Bricks <brickv_flash_firmware>` and :ref:`update the Bricklets <brickv_flash_plugin>` with the Brick Viewer too:
+Connect all Bricklets to the Master Brick and connect it via USB to your PC.
+Afterwards use Brick Viewer to find out if all of the firmwares up to date (Updates / Flashing button).
+If not, you can :ref:`update the Bricks <brickv_flash_firmware>` and :ref:`update the Bricklets <brickv_flash_plugin>` with the Brick Viewer, too:

 .. image:: /Images/Kits/weather_station_update_350.jpg
    :scale: 100 %